Diabetes: Living With an Insulin Pump

 - Most people with diabetes can sense a drop in their blood sugar level.
 But they often lose this ability after they have had diabetes for a long time.
 Also, people whose blood sugar levels don't vary much may not be able to sense low blood sugar.
 So it's very important to check your blood sugar often.

-- If you get low blood sugar even though you check it often, deal with it just as you would if you were giving yourself shots—by eating some emergency glucose or drinking juice.
+- If you get low blood sugar even though you check it often, deal with it just as you would if you were giving yourself shots—by eating some glucose or sucrose tablets or solution or other quick sugar food.

 - With a pump, you can slow down or stop your insulin for up to an hour until your blood sugar comes back up.
 Talk with your diabetes team about low blood sugar so that you are prepared when it happens.